 Most people earn too much to qualify

-Shared Ownership is designed specifically for those buying in areas where house prices are high, and they can’t stretch to buying on their own without assistance.
-You will need to earn enough to cover a mortgage payment, subsidised rent and other household outgoings, but earn less than £80,000 per year or £90,000 per year if you live in London.
+Shared Ownership is designed to help people get onto the property ladder in areas where house prices are high.
+You will need to earn enough to cover a mortgage payment and subsidised rent, as well as other household bills and outgoings.
+As long as you earn less than £80,000 a year (or £90,000) if you live in London, you qualify.

 You are told how much you can afford and what share to buy

 That’s a good thing and will be the case whenever you’re purchasing any kind of property.
 These affordability checks are in place to ensure that you don’t overstretch yourself and will be able to make your repayments, even if they increase in the future.

 There’s loads of repetitive form filling

 OK, you’ve got us here.
 There is a lot of admin involved, but the result is being able to find a home of your own!
 This is also no different from purchasing a property outside of the shared ownership scheme.